-The Mentorship Program will primarily involve web meetings (suggested to be monthly), which will enable the mentor to provide career advice to the mentee.
+Run by the Early Career Network, the Mentorship Program will primarily involve web meetings (suggested to be monthly), which will enable the mentor to provide career advice to the mentee.
 Mentorship may involve, but is not limited to, discussions about career progression, support with research paper writing, policy development and analysis, application for grants writing, presentation skills, or ways to cultivate road safety partnerships and broaden professional networks.
 The scope and objectives of each mentorship will be discussed between the mentor and the mentee and will be clearly specified in an agreement.
 Mentors may also have the opportunity of meeting up with mentees in person at the ARSC Early Career Network event this year.

 Please note that this is a pilot Mentorship Program, and we cannot guarantee that all EOI will be selected, nor that you would be matched to a mentee/mentor, as this would greatly depend on the number of responses we receive.
 The Mentorship Program is expected to last approximately 1 year.
 However, this considers time from signing up to completion, meaning the length of time allocated to meetings with your mentee/mentor will be for approximately 9 months.

 You must be willing to commit to regularly meeting with your mentee/mentor.
 It is anticipated that this will be around an hour a month for web meetings.
 However, the time commitment can be negotiated between you and your mentee/mentor.

 Anyone who has more than 5 years of experience working in road safety (e.g., industry, government, or academia) is welcome to volunteer as a mentor!
 Some of the benefits of becoming a mentor are: